App-vNext/Polly/src/Snippets/README.md

 > [!NOTE]
 > If you refer to a non-existing snippet (due to typo or unsaved changes) then `dotnet mdsnippets` will warn you.
 >
-> _Failed: Missing snippets: markdown-path.md: my-snipet_
+> _Failed: Missing snippets: markdown-path.md: non-existing-snippet_

 [MarkdownSnippets]: https://github.com/SimonCropp/MarkdownSnippets